 I've always been inspired by the people who work tirelessly to make a positive impact in the world.
 Today is special because it’s International Women’s Day and we get to celebrate the women who are doing great things.
-Whether you are pursuing a career, fighting for environmental justice, raising children or focused on your personal development - the progress we have made in the last century is undeniable.
+Whether you are pursuing a career, fighting for environmental justice, raising children or focused on your personal development – the progress we've made in the last century is undeniable.
 You should celebrate and be celebrated.

 “The unique nature of environmental degradation that is caused by the struggle to survive should be seen as a clear indication that economic development in the poorer places of the world is a prerequisite for environmental improvement.” - Alan Mackinnon